-I hope you don’t underestimate the beginner level (I actually prefer the word “Elementary level,”) because as learners, we all experienced that elementary level grammar or vocabulary isn’t necessarily easy.
-There’s still a lot to study and learn at this level, so please don’t feel bad and rush yourself into entering intermediate to advanced level.
+Try not to underestimate the beginner level (I actually prefer the word “Elementary level,”).
+As learners, we all experienced that elementary level grammar or vocabulary isn’t necessarily easy.
+There’s still a lot to study and learn at this level, so please don’t feel bad and rush yourself into entering intermediate or advanced level.

-The best is to go step-by-step, following your own pace.
+The best is to go step-by-step, pacing yourself.
 They say slow and steady wins the race, and I think there is truth in that.
 I also believe strong foundation is very important in acquiring any skills.
 If your basic foundation isn’t strong enough, it wouldn’t matter how high of a level you study.
 You’ll later come back to the basics anyways, because you won’t understand certain things clearly without necessary basics.

-So if you are at an elementary level (I know a lot of my YouTube followers are,) I hope you think of this level as a phase of building a solid basic foundation, because that ultimately saves time in the longer span of time and will serve you better.
+If you are at an elementary level, I hope you think of this level as a phase of building a solid basic foundation.
+That ultimately saves time in the longer span of time and will lead you better in your studies :)